Close

 Management of de-novo TMA following transplantation (post-transplant TMA) is discussed separately.

-Detailed information about the service offered by Alexion and how to access this is available here.
+• Alexion (Soliris, originator eculizumab) – more detailed information about the service offered by Alexion and how to access this is available here

-Alternatively you can contact us via email ahus.nurses@nhs.net or telephone us on 0191 28 20385
+If you would like any more information about this, please contact us via email ahus.nurses@nhs.net or telephone us on 0191 28 20385

 Summary of recommendations for managing patients with aHUS undergoing kidney transplantation